 The female's body is about .5 inches long, 1.5 inches when the legs are spread.

+Females may occasionally kill and eat a male after mating but this is more the exception than the rule.
 Adult males are harmless to humans, about half the female's size, with smaller bodies, and longer legs and usually have yellow and red bands and spots over the back as do the immature stages.

+The female Black Widow hangs belly upward and rarely leaves the web.
 Black Widows spin webs that lack shape and form and are relatively tough and sticky.

 Like most arachnids, the Black Widow preys on insects.
 Prey caught in the web include a variety of insects (cockroaches and beetles) and other arthropods.
 After ensnaring its prey in the web, the Black Widow makes small punctures in the victim's body and sucks out the liquid contents.